anik-amd/butex-notes/L3-T1/TEM-313-Industrial-Management/part-b/2-marketing-basics.md

 ### New Consumer capabilities

 - Drastically changing of human lifestyle changed consumer capabilities.
-- Consumers can use the internet as a powerful information and purchasing aid.
+- Consumers can use the internet as powerful information and purchasing aid.
 For example, bloggers are providing reviews of products, various tourist spots, restaurants to let customers know about the product or place.
 - Consumers can interact with the companies directly through various platforms.
 - They can search, communicate, and purchase on the move.